Generating Usage-related Questions for Preference Elicitation in Conversational Recommender Systems: Related Work

 \subsection{Question Generation}

-While there is research on end-to-end frameworks to enable CRSs to both understand user intentions as well as generate fluent and meaningful natural language responses~\citep{Li:2018:TDC}, the predominant approach is still to use templates or construct the utterances using predefined language patterns~\citep{Gao:2021:ACC}.
-Looking at the broader field of dialogue systems, there are two additional strands of research that could be applied to CRSs as well: retrieval-based and generation-based methods.
+While there is research on end-to-end frameworks to enable CRSs to both understand user intentions as well as generate fluent and meaningful natural language responses~\citep{Li:2018:NIPS}, the predominant approach is still to use templates or construct the utterances using predefined language patterns~\citep{Gao:2021:AI}.
+In recent years, the broader field of dialogue systems has brought forth two additional strands of research applicable to CRSs as well: retrieval-based and generation-based methods~\citep{Manzoor:2021:RecSys}.
 Instead of relying on a handful of templates, \emph{retrieval-based methods} utilize a large collection of possible responses.
-The basic approach to retrieving the appropriate response is based on some notion of similarity between the user query and candidate responses, with the simplest being inner product~\citep{Wu:2019:DCC}. \emph{Generation-based methods} in dialogue systems are typically based on sequence-to-sequence modeling.
-These models are usually trained on a hand-labeled corpus of task-oriented dialogue~\citep{Budzianowski:2018:MLS}.
-Our proposed approach shares elements of both of these methods: it generates questions using a sequence-to-sequence model and stores them in a collection that can be queried using retrieval-based methods.
+The basic approach to retrieving the appropriate response is based on some notion of similarity between the user query and candidate responses, with the simplest being inner product~\citep{Wu:2019:SIGIR}. \emph{Generation-based methods} in dialogue systems are typically based on sequence-to-sequence modeling.
+These models are usually trained on a hand-labeled corpus of task-oriented dialogue~\citep{Budzianowski:2018:EMNLP}.
+Due to the limited amount of training data, \emph{delexicalization} is used to increase the generality of the systems.
+It is the process of disassociating specific words from the lexicon by replacing them in the training set with generic placeholders.
+The sequence-to-sequence model is then trained to produce a delexicalized sentence (utterance skeleton) as output.
+To get the final sentence, the output utterance is \emph{relexicalized} based on user need~\citep{Jurafsky:2020:Book}.
+Although retrieval-based approaches have been explored to a lesser extent than generation-based methods, their potential to leverage large, existing dialogue datasets to provide contextually relevant and high-quality responses has been demonstrated, resulting in an improved conversational user experience~\citep{Manzoor:2021:RecSys, Manzoor:2022:IS}.
+Our proposed approach shares elements of both of retrieval-based and generation-based methods: it generates questions using a sequence-to-sequence model and stores them in a collection that can be queried using retrieval-based methods.
+However, the task we focus on is fundamentally different.
+Namely, we are concerned with preference elicitation through the generation of implicit questions based on item usage, rather than simply responding to user queries or generating dialogue.
+This renders existing approaches inadequate for our task.